COVID-19 Response – As of April 9

 April 9, 2021

-As of January 18 at 3 pm, the Calgary Drop-In Centre’s outbreak consists of 2 active cases among clients at the main shelter, 3 active cases among clients at our satellite shelter, and 2 active cases among staff.
+As of April 9th at 12:00 pm, there are no active cases as part of the Calgary Drop-In Centre’s third outbreak.
+However, there must be a minimum amount of time without an active case as determined by Public Health for an outbreak status to be lifted, so we remain in outbreak status for the time being.
 We work in close partnership with The Alex who is operating the Assisted Self Isolation Site for our client population, and all positive client cases are promptly referred to this location.

-Since March, the DI has been on the front-line of the pandemic and we have been doing everything we can to prevent the spread.
+Since March 2020, the DI has been on the frontline of the pandemic and we have been doing everything we can to prevent the spread.
 Taking guidance from Alberta Public Health, our response includes:

 - Increasing cleaning throughout our shelter and buildings